pmservice/product-line-prediction/README.md

 # Application Deployment
-For a fast start, you can deploy the pre-built app to Bluemix by clicking the button
+For a fast start, you can deploy the pre-built app to Bluemix either by clicking the button

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/pmservice/product-line-prediction)

+or using Watson Machine Learning Dashboard -> Samples -> (+) button.

 **Note:** the application is fully functional only if binded with an instance of *IBM Watson Machine Learning* service, which needs to be done manually.
 Check [instructions](#binding-services-in-bluemix) how to do it.